 If odors become objectionable to neighbors, odor mitigation must be implemented.
 The cultivation operation should be analyzed to determine the source of odor emission and any concentrating effects.
-Mitigation can include some combination of the following:
+Mitigation can include some combination of windscreens or powerful fans, an ozone generator, or a high-pressure atomizing system could be installed on the perimeter.

-- Windscreens could be erected that could partially contain odors within the cultivation compound. - Powerful fans could be installed to guide air flow in the opposite direction. - Alterations to atmospheric controls (temperature, air exchange, humidity) using dehumidifier, HVAC system, and/or fans. - A high-pressure atomizing system could be installed on the perimeter.
 This system generates a water vapor (aerosol) that binds with the volatile compounds from Cannabis (terpenes).
 Charcoal filtration is the most effective odor neutralizer for indoor cultivation operations.
-Air is mechanically drawn through the charcoal filters and then expelled from the greenhouse. - An ozone generator.
-Ozone destroys volatile compounds.
+Air is mechanically drawn through the charcoal filters and then expelled from the greenhouse if need be.
+However, since the proposed operations are within greenhouses with air dehumidifying systems; to address odor issues, odor issues are anticipated to be minimal.